Narrating an audiobook: 7 things authors should know

 7 reasons to read book acknowledgments

-“Thanks for mentioning me in your acknowledgments!” a friend said recently, before sheepishly admitting that she hadn’t started reading my book.
+“Thanks for mentioning me in your acknowledgments!” a friend said recently, before sheepishly admitting she hadn’t started reading my book.
 Did I mind?
 No!
 I often read the acknowledgments first—even if I don’t know the writer personally.

 More than 80 names appear in the thank-yous at the back of my book “Wired for Music”—and I wish I’d included more.